CAmadeus/falcon-tools/README.md

 binary in the same directory.

-4. Invoke the [`hovi_stage_extractor.py`](./tools/hovi_stage_extractor.py) script with the path to the **directory** containing the previously extracted `tsec_fw.bin` blob, not the path to the blob itself as a command line argument.
-It will output a folder `stages` in that directory which contains all the individual stages the TSEC firmware is composed of.
+4. Invoke the [`hovi_stage_extractor.py`](./tools/hovi_stage_extractor.py) script with the path to the **directory** containing the previously extracted `tsec_fw.bin` blob, not the path to the blob itself, as a command line argument.
+It will output a folder `stages` in that directory which contains all the individual stages the TSEC firmware is composed of split up into separate binaries.

 5. Copy `stages/KeygenLdr.bin` and `stages/Keygen.bin` from the previous step to `payloads/hovi/1.0.0`.
 These payloads have never changed since day 1, that's why the Package1 version does not matter here.